 - Sugar: White granulated sugar yields a flatter, crispier cookie.
 While on the other hand, brown sugar tends to yield softer chewier cookies.
 This is because the molasses in the brown sugar adds moisture, it also adds a richer flavor.
-So for a softer cookie, it’s best to use more brown sugar than white sugar in your recipe.

 - Cornstarch: Yes you read that correctly!
 I only learned this recently.
 But it works!
 Cornstarch is a thickening agent and will give your cookies an extra lift and leave them extra soft.
 And don’t worry, you don’t use enough to alter the taste.

 - Scooping Method: I use a 1 1/2 tablespoon cookie scoop to form my cookie balls.
 This helps you to have round, uniform cookies.
 I scoop the cookie dough and press the scoop against the side of the bowl to press the cookie dough into the scoop, packing the dough.
 This helps to keep them from collapsing while they baking.
 Also after placing the cookie dough on the baking sheet, give them a little gentle squeeze.
 The goal is to make them taller than they are wide.
 This will give you a thicker cookie that does not spread out as much while baking.